 Computer Preparedness Checklist

-- Unplug the network cable from the back of the PC, and leave the other end connected to the network jack on the wall.
+- Unplug the Ethernet cable from the back of the printer.

 3. Network Services

 DoIT will keep all mission critical systems in service as long as possible.
-However, certain components on BarryNet might need to be brought off-line and/or shutdown before the storm hits.
-This is necessary to ensure that equipment and components are safe from the effects of the storm.
+However, certain services on BarryNet might need to be brought off-line and/or shutdown before the storm hits.
+This is necessary to ensure that equipment and services are safe from the effects of the storm.

 DoIT will work as quickly as circumstances permit to restore network connectivity and services throughout all of the University's sites.
 Once the University reopens and you return to the office, you can reconnect your office equipment.
 Please ensure you reconnect them as they were before to your surge protector or UPS.